joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 16/07/2012

+Found a bug with my refactoring.
+I don't believe I'm passing the model down correctly when opening up a note thread.

+### Worklog

+Yep.
+Silly me.
+I missed an init for NTNoteViewController.

 ## 14/07/2012

 Trying to move towards having constructor dependencies where possible.
 Starting off with just passing down the managedObjectContext down the chain.
 It feels a bit redundant constantly fetching from the app delegate multiple times in the same class!